 Registration is open for the ReScape California's January 2020 Maintenance Qualification Training.
 This training provides landscape maintenance professionals with practical tools to manage healthy landscapes, protect local watersheds, and address climate change.
 Learn about regenerative landscape practices from leading experts in soil health, irrigation, plant care, integrated pest management, and more.

-- Understand how ReScape Rated Landscapes can be a tool toward WELO implementation
+- Use ReScape Rated Landscapes as a tool for WELO implementation

 For public agencies in Alameda County: StopWaste offers free lunchtime talks for planning and landscape maintenance staff about how to select and apply quality compost to control erosion and create healthy, drought-resistant soil.
 We'll come to your office or facility.